 This web Geographical Information System (GIS) provides online access to minerals-related data and information.

-The data are based on the digitally-generated mineral resources maps which can be purchased or downloaded individually.
+The data are based on the digitally-generated mineral resources maps which can be purchased or freely downloaded.

 Primarily a map-based site, it is intended as a decision-support system for land-use planning at the local and regional scale.

 Users can select and display a wide range of spatial data which includes mineral resources, mineral planning permissions (licences) (in England only) and environmental designations.

 Information related to individual sites can be displayed and users can ‘drill-down’ to obtain all information held on a point location.

 The site provides a large amount of text-based background information on individual mineral resources, as well as more information on mineral planning permissions and other environmental designations.

 The display of some of these data is scale dependent.
 However, detailed digital GIS data and associated attribute information for mineral resources shown on this site are available under licence from the British Geological Survey.